Azure/bicep-types-az/generated/web/microsoft.web/2020-12-01/types.md

 * **serviceBusNamespace**: string: The name of the Service Bus namespace.
 * **serviceBusSuffix**: string: The suffix for the service bus endpoint.
 By default this is .servicebus.windows.net

+## schemas:288_properties
+### Properties
+* **subnetResourceId**: string: The Virtual Network subnet's resource ID.
+This is the subnet that this Web App will join.
+This subnet must have a delegation to Microsoft.Web/serverFarms defined first.
+* **swiftSupported**: bool: A flag that specifies if the scale unit this Web App is on supports Swift integration.

 ## schemas:250_properties
 ### Properties
 * **marketplaceOffer**: string: Premier add on Marketplace offer.